 Can I pay with my Health Savings Account?

 Yes!
 I can take payment with your Health Savings Account card or check.

 Do you take Victim’s Compensation?

 I do accept Victim’s Compensation benefits to fund your morning therapy sessions once you have a case number and any other insurance you have has been billed.
 I will fill out forms for compensation, and you will also have to submit forms in a timely way to any other insurance you may have.
 Please note that it may take several months to receive approval for benefits under the Victim’s Compensation program.

 Will you provide Superbills that I can submit to my insurance?

 Yes!
 I use an electronic health records system which can send you a Superbill each month for you to submit to your insurance.
 Many clients receive significant reimbursement from their insurance company for out-of-network providers.
 You will be responsible for paying at the time of appointment, and seeking reimbursement through your insurer.

 How much will therapy cost?

 I provide therapy at market rates.
 It takes about 12 years of education and training to become a licensed psychologist (not unlike becoming a doctor).
-As a psychologist, I have knowledge and experience in treating significant mental illness and offering medication management, as well as treating a variety of conditions.
-Most sessions cost between $150 and $200.
+As a psychologist, I have knowledge and experience in treating significant mental illness and offering medication monitoring, as well as treating a variety of conditions.
 I realize that it is not always easy to make room in your budget for weekly therapy.
 Please consider it an investment in yourself.
 You are worth it.